MicrochipTech/unicens-linux-daemon/cfg/README.md

 In the example above, the node 0x210 is acting as audio source, because the \<NetworkSocket> is the second entry in the \<SyncConnection>.
 It defines the route name "Route_Microphone", as mentioned earlier, any name would be valid here.
 You will find exactly the same name (case and space sensitive!) in node 0x200 and 0x2B0.
-This time \<SyncConnection> is the first entry within \<SyncConnection>, meaning those connections are the sinks.
+This time \<NetworkSocket> is the first entry within \<SyncConnection>, meaning those connections are the sinks.

 So both devices are getting the audio data from the microphone in parallel and with the same latency and phase.
 The node 0x200 is streaming to USB endpoint address 0x81 and the node 0x2B0 to MLB channel address 0x10.

 **6.)
 Working with Combiner and Splitter**

-For audio streaming use cases on synchronous channel it can be very helpful to group or separate channels.
+For audio streaming use cases on synchronous channel, it can be very helpful to group or separate channels.

 **6.1) Defining a Combiner**

-The Combiner is for synchronous connections only and has the ability to join multiple audio streams from the network to one big time division multiplex (TDM) data stream.
+The Combiner is for synchronous connections only and has the ability to join multiple audio streams from the network to one time division multiplex (TDM) data stream.
 This newly generated stream can be routed out to USB, MediaLB or Streaming port.
 For instance to combine 3 stereo microphones on the network into a single six channel TDM stream on USB.

 Doing so has multiple benefits:

  - It safes resources (USB endpoints, MLB channels or Streaming Pins).
  - It keeps multiple channels in the correct phase relation.
 Especially important for beam forming and noise canceling applications.
  - It helps to improve the efficiency of the sink port in low latency use cases.
-Especially the USB bus becomes inefficient, if it must transport very small data chunks (see FramesPerTransaction attribute in 5.1).
+Especially the USB bus becomes inefficient, if it must transport very small data chunks (See 5.1, FramesPerTransaction attribute).

 A Combiner resists in  inside a \<SyncConnection> as first entry, meaning it is an input to the INIC.
 It has one mandatory attribute:
  - BytesPerFrame=".."